Contact Us

 1. Hosting

-The server cost for mobile apps and app hosting prices is a critical expense head in the app maintenance costs.
-You would need to consider what kind of server you need for your app and then calculate the associated app hosting costs.
+The server cost for mobile apps and app hosting prices is a significant expense in app maintenance.
+You'll need to consider what kind of server your app requires and then calculate the associated hosting costs.

-Depending on the type of app data, you can plan out the server resources.
-You can check out if the app data is more text-based or static or if you are handling audio, video, and other massive chunks of data being sent or received by users.
+Depending on the type of app data, you can plan out the server resources accordingly.
+Determine if the app data is primarily text-based or static, or if it involves handling audio, video, and other large chunks of data being sent or received by users.

-You will need more server CPU, memory, and disk space for more extensive data, which will lead to increased costs.
-An app hosting server can range in price anywhere from $70 per month up to $320 per month, which largely depends on factors such as the content, the number of active users, and projected growth.
+For more extensive data, you'll need more server CPU, memory, and disk space, which will lead to increased costs.
+An app hosting server can range in price anywhere from $70 to $320 per month, depending largely on factors such as the content, the number of active users, and projected growth, according to ServerMania.

-You will find multiple hosting options, such as a cloud-based environment.
-Cloud services like Amazon Web Services (AWS) are typically less expensive as you only pay for what you use, and there the maintenance cost of the server itself is lesser.
+There are multiple hosting options available, including cloud-based environments.
+Cloud services like Amazon Web Services (AWS) are typically less expensive since you only pay for what you use, and the maintenance cost of the server itself is lower.

 2. Analytics

-Mobile app bugs, crashes, and other glitches need to be monitored and analyzed—and you’d need tools like Google Analytics that provide insights to help you make better decisions.
+Monitoring and analyzing mobile app bugs, crashes, and other glitches are essential, and tools like Google Analytics, Firebase Crashlytics, and Sentry can provide the insights you need to make informed decisions.

-The monitoring and decision-making also involve a cost in time, and you’d need to plan to choose tools that suit your business needs.
+The process of monitoring and decision-making also involves a time investment, so it's important to choose tools that align with your business needs.

 3. Bug Fixing and Updates